1. Home

 French Present Tense

 The French present tense, called le présent or le présent de l'indicatif, is quite similar in usage to the English present tense.
+In French, the present tense is used to express all of the following:

 I. Current actions and situations